marudy/how-to-develop-front-end/README.md

 ### Frameworks
 ##### AngularJS v1
 AngularJS is an MV* framework that is ideal for use when building client-side single-page apps.
 It is not a library, but a framework for building dynamic web pages.
-It focuses on extending HTML and providing dynamic data binding, and it plays well with other frameworks (e.g., jQuery).
+It focuses on extending HTML and providing dynamic data binding.
 Instead of manipulating the DOM “directly,” you annotate your DOM with metadata (directives), and Angular manipulates the DOM for you.

-A single-page application ([SPA](https://en.wikipedia.org/wiki/Single-page_application)) is a web application where either all necessary code – HTML, JavaScript, and CSS – is retrieved with a single page load, or the appropriate resources are dynamically loaded and added to the page as necessary, usually in response to user actions.
-The page does not reload at any point in the process.

-Game development and other apps that heavily manipulate the DOM or need pure speed are not good fits for AngularJS.
+Angular is ideal for single-page application ([SPA](https://en.wikipedia.org/wiki/Single-page_application)) development.

 Using dependency injection, Angular brings traditionally server-side services, such as view-dependent controllers, to client-side web applications.
 Consequently, much of the burden on the server can be reduced.

-Find below helpful links to start studying.
-Enjoy!
+Get in speed with AngularJS by starting with the links below:

 * [Conceptual Overview](https://docs.angularjs.org/guide/concepts)
 * [How to get started](http://www.ng-newsletter.com/posts/beginner2expert-how_to_start.html)